 Acrylic or latex primers are water-based products that contain acrylic resins.
 They provide good adhesion for paint and work well on difficult surfaces such as glossy surfaces, bare wood, or metal.

-They are also less likely to turn yellow over time than oil-based primers.
+I also find that they’re less likely to turn yellow over time than oil-based primers.
 However, they may not provide as much coverage as other types of primers and may not be suitable for all types of paints.

 Would Paint Cling to the Sealed Surface?